PSL Wrap: McCarthy's AmaZulu FC humbled, Stellenbosch FC close gap on Mamelodi Sundowns

 - 'Salah never has a day off!' - Adrian pays tribute to Liverpool's record-breaking machine

-Babina Noko dominated the game and created the better chances with goalkeeper Veli Mothwa forced to produce fine saves to deny Pogiso Mahlangu and Seth Parusnath in the first-half.
+Babina Noko dominated the game and created the better chances with goalkeeper Veli Mothwa forced to produce some fine saves to deny Pogiso Mahlangu and Seth Parusnath in the first half.

-Tlotlo Leepile's corner-kick was flicked by Mahlangu at the near post and Katsande scored with a tap in from the blind spot to hand Sekhukhune a 1-0 lead and it was his first goal for the club.
+Tlotlo Leepile's corner-kick was flicked on by Mahlangu at the near post and Katsande scored with a tap-in from the blind spot to hand Sekhukhune a 1-0 lead and it was his first goal for the club.

 Mothwa was beaten for the second time in the 51st minute when Ohizu scored from close range to make it 2-0 to Sekhukhune and it was his fifth league goal of the season.